justkidding-config/website/static/docs/quick-start.md

 its [GitHub Provider][github-provider].
 We can use `jk` to produce the [JSON description][json] from the list of developers kept as code.
-Keep in mind that other artifacts can be generated from the same description, for instance Google Apps membership .
+Keep in mind that other artifacts can be generated from the same description, for instance Google Apps membership.
 This allows us to have a single place where we list our developer accesses and generate all sorts of configuration from it.

 [json]: https://www.terraform.io/docs/configuration/syntax.html#json-syntax